garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Attribute (Feature) selection.md

-- reduce dimensionality by removing set of attributes not transforming our input space into another space (operating in the original space - keep certain features only)
+- reduce dimensionality by removing set of attributes (not transforming our input space into another space/operating in the original space - keep certain features only):
-	-
+	1.